ServiceNowDevProgram/code-snippets/Script Includes/UserUtil/readme.md

 ## userMemberOf();

 The conceit of this function was to filter a list of assets assigned to the _members_ of a specific group.
 Returns the sys_ids of the group members.
-The argument passed in should be the display name of the group
+The argument passed in should be the display name of the group.

 ### Example